akinomyoga/agh.sprintf.js/README.md

 *\<pos>* **:=** `/\d+\$/`

-This selects the argument contaning output data by its index.
+It selects an argument to output by its index.
 The argument just after the format string corresponds to the index 1.

 ```javascript
 // Example